I-TECH-UW/OpenELIS-Global-2/docs/install.md

 1. Generate a signed .crt and .key for individual installation

+2. If you are just creating a test server, you can skip this section and instead run:
+    ''sudo apt-get install ssl-cert'' or

-2. Place files in server as:
+3. Place files in server as:

     ``/etc/tomcat/ssl/certs/tomcat_cert.crt``